Current as of: April 1, 2026 - 05:36

 Accommodation: Poranduba Lodge (or similar)

-Then, after dinner, we embark on a one-hour night hike with our expert local guides, listening as the forest comes to light after dark.
+After dinner, we can join a night trail taking around one-hour.
+With our expert local guides, we listen as the forest comes to light after dark.

 Accommodation: Poranduba Lodge (or similar)